-Pursuant to Data Guidelines v3.1, SCE is providing our updated 2024 Risk scores in our Q4 2023 QDR.
 In Table 14, SCE provides information summarizing its HFTD risk.
 If future changes to this risk analysis result in changes to this table, SCE will update the values in Table 14 as applicable, pursuant to guidance from Energy Safety.
+No changes reported in Q3

 SCE also notes that its risk models and analytics are currently focused on the areas of our system that have been designated as having either an elevated or extreme threat of wildfire pursuant to the CPUC's HFTD maps and as such, SCE does not currently calculate the risk values in Table 14 in non-HFTD areas.
+No changes reported in Q3 QDR Reporting.